- Community Partners

 - Be a guest speaker on elder abuse for a local radio show.

 - Use graphics on your website, blog, or in your email signature block to draw awareness to elder abuse and prevention efforts.
-The Administration on Aging, Ageless Alliance, INPEA, and NCALL have created a variety of logos, web banners, web buttons, and other web graphics that may be freely used to promote elder abuse awareness.

 - Host a public awareness activity that includes politicians, seniors, local programs, survivors of abuse, and others.